remycrt/sqldev-docker/README.md

 of Java for the latest SQL Developer, and when given the SQL Developer RPM, will install and launch it automatically.

+## Defaults
+* SQL Developer version: 4.1.3.20.78-1
+* JDK version: 1.8.0.92

 ## Quick Start
 If you already have Docker running on your system, the steps you should follow are:

 1. [Download the SQL Developer RPM from Oracle](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html) -- this requires an Oracle account
+2. Update the Dockerfile with the version of SQL Developer you have.
-2. Put the SQL Developer RPM into the /rpm directory
+3. Put the SQL Developer RPM into the /import directory
+  * You can also drop in anything you want available in your container, e.g. a connection XML file
-3. Build the image from the root directory
+4. Build the image from the root directory

         docker build -t sqldev .

-4. Then you can run the container & auto-start SQL Developer with
+5. Then you can run the container & auto-start SQL Developer with

-        docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix sqldev bin/bash
+        docker run -ti -v /tmp/.X11-unix/:/tmp/.X11-unix/ --rm -e DISPLAY -e TZ=GMT sqldev

-5. Once you have the bash prompt up, enter the following command to load SQL Developer

-        echo "/usr/java/jdk1.8.0_92/" | sqldeveloper

 ## Installing Docker On Fedora, CentOS and RHEL